 Due diligence protects your capital.
 Period.
 You need clean data on cash flow, net income, and real business performance before you commit.
 This isn’t about checking boxes.
 You’re building a clear picture of what you’re buying and what risks you can control.
 Smart investors and business leaders use this process to separate facts from promises.
 The numbers tell the truth.
 Your job is to find them, verify them, and act on them.

 Here’s how it works in practice.
 You’re looking at an acquisition target.
 Start with their cash flow patterns over 36 months.
 Check their revenue sustainability.
 Map their cost structure.
+Review vendor contracts because they can expose hidden obligations or uncover savings opportunities.
 Identify what liabilities they’re hiding.
 This process reveals the real value and spots the problems you can fix versus the ones that will drain your resources.
 You’ll negotiate better terms.
 You’ll structure smarter deals.
 You’ll avoid the expensive surprises that kill returns.
 Schedule a review of your current deal pipeline today.
-We’ll show you exactly what financial data points to prioritize and how to turn your findings into a go-or-no-go decision framework.
+We’ll show you how CFO consultants analyze the most important financial data points before a go-or-no-go decision.

 Sensitivity Analysis for Smarter Decision-Making

-You need sensitivity analysis to protect your business from surprises.
-We model different scenarios—revenue drops, cost spikes, market shifts—then track exactly how these hit your income statement and balance sheet.
+You need sensitivity analysis and scenario planning to protect your business from surprises.
+We model different scenarios—revenue drops, cost spikes, market shifts—then track exactly how these key risk factors hit your income statement and balance sheet.
 This shows you which variables drive profitability and where you’re most exposed to risk.
 No guesswork.
 Just clear data on what matters most.

 Here’s how this works: Test a 10% revenue drop or sudden cost increase against your net income and cash flow.
 You’ll see the real impact in dollars, not theories.
-Now you can adjust pricing, reallocate resources, or build contingency plans before problems hit.
+Now you can adjust pricing, reallocate resources, or build contingency plans before problems hit, helping leadership make critical financial decisions before conditions change.
 Sensitivity analysis gives you the financial infrastructure to make decisions based on data, not hope.
 It keeps you ahead of challenges and positions your business for sustainable growth.
 Let’s review your key variables and build these scenarios into your dashboard today.

 Recurring Revenue Models as a Value Multiplier